 It was no surprise then that Will found his way into the Ledbury junior set up from U7 to U17 level and represented Herefordshire, North Midlands, the Midlands and England Lions in the U16 age group.

-Will scored two tries on his England U17 debut against France and then played his first game at U18 level against the corresponding French team in February last year.
+Will scored two tries on his England U17 debut against France in 2015 and then played his first game at U18 level against the corresponding French team a year later.

 Remarkably, his U20 baptism was also against Les Bleus in February 2017, which he celebrated with a try, followed by another against Wales at Colwyn Bay six days later.

 10 points – 2T

 2017 F, W, S, I, World Championship – Sam, W(R), A, SA, NZ 2018 It, S, F(R), I

-Last updated: 17 January 2018
+Last updated: 23 May 2018